mwang102/minted-frontend-boilerplate/README.md

 This is a minimal boilerplate that should allow a Minted developer to create an App-Renderer compatible application through the microfrontend cdn flow.

 IMPORTANT: Webpack configurations
-This repository has three webpack configs, client, server, and appRendererServer that create their respective bundles.
-Client and server are required for this repository, while appRendererServer is a specialized bundle that is tailored toward App-r so it will correctly render the serverside bundle.
+This repository has two webpack configs, server and appRendererServer that create their respective bundles.
+Server is required for this repository, while appRendererServer is a specialized bundle that is tailored toward App-r so it will correctly render the serverside bundle.

 ### Installing